 100% Australian made "Engine

-Guard" digital engine temperature alarm with DUAL bolt-on sensors.
-Brand New Model 2016 !
+Guard" digital engine temperature alarm with single bolt-on sensor.
+Brand New

 Freecall 1800 72 0018 for additional information

 ***Also available: Dual Sensor model- measure temperature at 2 locations at the

 same time!
 See our 'other items' listed on Ebay.

 Compact display- fits flush on the dashboard or surrounds.
 Most other

 systems have large display units that cannot be fitted this way, and must be

 installed either on top or under dashboard.
 The "Engine Guard" uses

 the latest microprocessor technology making the display unit both more compact